jando16407/C-Notes/C++Notes/C++Note.md

-Exceptions provide a way to react to exceptional circumstances (like runtime errors) in programs by tansferring control to special functions called *handlers*
+Exceptions provide a way to react to exceptional circumstances (eg. runtime error, attempt to divide by zero) in programs by tansferring control to special functions called *handlers*
-##### Handlers has two type
+##### C++ exception handling is built upon three keywords

+* throw
 * try
 * catch

+#### throw

-An exception is thrown by using the *throw* keyword from inside the *try* block.
+A function throws an exception when it detects a problem by using the *throw* keyword from inside the *try* block.

-Exception handlers are declared with the keyword *catch*, which must be placed immediately after the *try* block
+##### Syntax

 	throw [obj];

 -can throw anything

 -can have multiple catch blocks for different types of errors

+#### try

+A *try* block identifies a block of code for which particular exceptions may be thrown.
+It is followed by one or more *catch blocks*

+#### catch

+Exception handlers are declared with the keyword *catch*.
+It must be placed immediately after the *try* block to catch the thrown exceptions and handle it.

 ##### Syntax